-I went to this nearby nearly blind, not knowing what to expect.
-Nevermind the sites and great things to do there outside of cuisine, but I never thought I’d find myself amidst so many wonderful food options and restaurants in Goldsboro, NC.
-It’s foodie destination on the rise in a town close to home; it’s just about an hour southeast of Raleigh.
-Whether you’re a veggie lover or steadfast carnivore, there’s something for everyone.
+I went to try restaurants in Goldsboro NC nearly blind, not knowing what to expect.
+(Let alone that the options would be so yummy.)
+Nevermind the sites and great things to do in Goldsboro outside of cuisine, but I never thought I’d find myself amidst so many wonderful food options.
+It’s a foodie destination on the rise in a town close to home, about an hour southeast of Raleigh.
+Whether you’re a veggie lover or steadfast carnivore, there’s something for everyone in Goldsboro food scene.

 Jay’s Burgers and Sushi

 I love good sushi so I went here for lunch and ordered a miso soup and a maki roll.
-I was satisfied but I have to admit it wasn’t the best I’ve had.
+I was satisfied but I have to admit their sushi isn’t great.
 However, the good news is after my visit I learned from locals I potentially ordered wrong!

 I found out they’re known for Korean food.
 Seymour Johnson Air Force Base is just miles away and I learned a lot of the Air Force members have been stationed in Korea.
 Thus they seek out Korean food.
 Jay’s owners are Korean and they most certainly know how to do their cuisine right!

 The restaurant is downtown and has a relaxed vibe.
 It’s a great option if you’re in Goldsboro and looking for a chill restaurant with a good atmosphere and outdoor seating.

 Every time I hear there’s Peruvian food at a destination I’m visiting my ears perk up!
 Peruvian food is always packed with flavor and a touch of love in its creation.

 We had takeout from Los Fogones restaurant in Goldsboro during a tour of the Seymour Johnson Air Force Base and were each presented the same meal.
 That was a-okay with me because it was phenomenal!